WaleyChen/salido/README.md

 How Does Menu Item Pricing Work then?

 In pricing, a Location specifies it's current Order Type and Day Part.
-Pricing will then find the Location's PLC that matches the Order Type and Day Part.
+Pricing will then find the Location's PLC that matches the Order Type and Day Part (there may not be a PLC that matches in which case the Menu Items will not have a price).
 That PLC will map to a Price Level.
 We then apply that Price Level to the Menu Item(s) being sold e.g.

 Let's say we're doing pricing for Nike's Uptown Location.
 The Location's Order Type is "In-Store" and the Day Part is "Afternoon".
 We find a PLC within Nike's Uptown Location that has the same Order Type and Day Part which we know to be Uptown's Low-End PLC from our previous example.